 Even after false eyelashes arrived, beading persisted and spread from the stage to the growing film industry.
 Beading was much cheaper than false eyelashes and easier to maintain.
 It was particularly popular with chorus dancers who were generally not well paid and so were always looking for ways to do their make-up on a budget.
 This is not to say that it was only practiced by those of limited means; when done with skill it could look very effective.

 Eyelash beading requires a steady hand and it would have needed more than a little practice to achieve a good result.
 You need eyelash beading make-up, usually black or brown, a pan to melt it in, a heating element and an applicator (sometimes referred to as an eyelash-quill).
 A small amount of the make-up was placed in the pan and heated until molten.
-Using small amounts at a time, the make-up was applied to the lashes with the flat end of an orange stick or something similar to the lashes so that a little bead hung on each tip.
+Taking small amounts at a time, the make-up was applied to the lashes with the flat end of an orange stick or something similar that a little bead hung on each lash tip.